osg-htc/osg-htc.github.io/_events/throughput-computing-2024.md

 **Don't miss this opportunity to reconnect with colleagues and learn more about HTC.**

-Join us for the second annual integrated Throughput Computing event — which combines HTCondor’s former annual event “HTCondor Week” and the OSG’s “All-Hands Meeting” — from July 8-12 to be held at the University of Wisconsin-Madison’s [Fluno Center](https://fluno.com/).
+Join us for the second annual integrated Throughput Computing event from July 8-12 to be held at the University of Wisconsin-Madison’s [Fluno Center](https://fluno.com/).
 HTC24 is sponsored by the OSG Consortium, the HTCondor team and the UW-Madison Center for High Throughput Computing.

 **[Registration is Open!](https://agenda.hep.wisc.edu/event/2175/).** This will primarily be an in-person event, but remote participation (via Zoom) for the many plenary events will also be offered.